 PREVENTION SAVES LIVES

 Heat stress kills.
-Basically your animal becomes cooked and all vital organs shut down.
+Without mincing words – your animal becomes cooked and all vital organs shut down.

 They go into what we call DIC (Disseminated intravascular coagulation) where they basically bleed out and the body is unable to regulate blood pressure or cell stability.